The best dramas to stream on Foxtel Now

 Amazing performances aside, the HBO series is engaging and twisty.
 It draws you in thanks to its soap opera appeal only to reveal unexpected depths.
 Besides, it's ridiculously addictive, as these women battle their inner demons while simultaneously dazzling you with their privilege.
 If you like intense relationship dramas, this is one of the best.

 12. The Americans

 Set during the Cold War, The Americans follows Philip and Elizabeth Jennings, two KGB spies posing as Americans in suburban Washington D.C.
 Their arranged marriage becomes more passionate as the years goes by, but is continually tested as the Cold War escalates.

 Designed for the rich, Westworld isn't your typical amusement park.
-It doesn't offer wild rollercoaster rides, but allows visitors to live out their fantasies through artificial consciousness.
-Looked after by robotic hosts prevented from harming humans, the park is especially appealing for those who look to indulge their wildest side without fear of retaliation.
+It doesn't offer wild rollercoaster rides, but it does allow visitors to live out their fantasies through artificial consciousness.
+Looked after by robotic hosts prevented from harming humans, the park is especially appealing for those who are looking to indulge their wildest side without fear of retaliation.
 This makes the drama both unnerving and fascinating.

 Year of release: 2010

 Cast: Greg Nicotero, Michael E. Satrazemis, Ernest R. Dickerson, David Boyd